 - Identifying small performance issues before they become bigger

-Sensors play a key role in providing accurate measurement of State of Charge (how much farther you can travel) and State of Health (how much life is left in the battery pack).
+Sensors play a key role in providing accurate measurements of State of Charge (how much farther you can travel) and State of Health (how much life is left in the battery pack).

-Can Sensors Keep up With Electric Vehicle Industry Trends?
+Can Sensors Keep up With EV Industry Trends?

-With the electric vehicle industry in the beginning stages of unprecedented growth, sensor technology is set to follow suit.
+With the electric vehicle industry in the beginning stages of unprecedented growth, whatever EV trends are on deck, sensor technology is set to follow suit.

 In part, the long-term future of electrified transportation depends on the availability of dependable and accurate sensors.
 While there’s still some consumer reluctance to accept the latest evolution in transportation, today’s electric vehicle sensors can ensure a car, bus, or even plane ride is a much quieter and higher quality experience than today’s thermal engine technology.